International-Data-Spaces-Association/IDS-G/Communication/TrustFrameworks/README.md

 - Securing the platform (out of scope for Communication)
 - Securing Applications (out of scope for Communication)
 - Securing interaction between connectors

+The Trust Framework is not part of the communication guide, but part of the IDSA Rulebook and IDS-RAM. (plus some sentences)

 ## Messages and data types ##